 Training and socialization at Fat Cat's is the cornerstones of a positive dog-parenting experience.
-In our years of research, we’ve discovered that a combination of obedience training while day boarding is the key to a positive dog-parenting experience.
+In our years of research, we’ve discovered that a combination of obedience training is the key to a positive dog-parenting experience.

 Our dog training professionals embrace our reward-based pawlosophy that focuses on fun and positive reinforcement.
 Every interaction with your dog should be fun.
 Think back to why you got the dog in the first place and let us help you achieve the dream of having a nice, balanced, optimistic dog!
 Our training encourage stronger relationships and build a foundation for good canine citizenship to develop happy, social and well-rounded dogs.

 Some of our training includes: